For best prices and early deliveries, WhatsApp us at. 918488070070

 A typical Wazwan meal includes Rogan Josh, which is tender lamb cooked in a rich yoghurt-based sauce infused with aromatic spices; Yakhni, a mild yoghurt-based mutton curry, perfect for balancing out the spicier dishes; Gushtaba, which is minced mutton balls in a creamy yoghurt gravy, a dish that requires skill and finesse to prepare; Tabak Maaz, consisting of fried lamb ribs, seasoned with traditional Kashmiri spices, and slow-cooked to perfection, and Nadur Yakhni, a vegetarian delight featuring lotus stem cooked in yoghurt and spices.

 These dishes are traditionally served on large copper plates called tramis, shared by groups of four, symbolising togetherness and unity.
+Complementing the feast are beverages such as Noon Chai, a savory pink tea; Sheer Chai, a lightly spiced creamy tea; and Kashmiri Kahwa, a fragrant green tea brewed with saffron and almonds.
 The meal is a true reflection of Kashmir’s hospitality, offering a blend of hearty flavours that leave a lasting impression.

 Cultural Decor